 The ergonomic shoulders straps are adjustable, padded and feature a loop attachment point for your sunglasses.
 There is also padding in the Airflow backpanel, which promises great carrying comfort.

 One great thing about this backpack is that it has awesome organizational features.
-The main compartment is very spacious, and has a media pocket with a headphone port.
+The main compartment is very spacious and has a media pocket with a headphone port.
 In addition to that, there is also a large zippered pocket in this compartment, as well as a smaller slip pocket – perfect for organizing all your chargers and cables.

 The pack also features four additional zippered pockets, one of which has an organizer panel for all your smaller items.
 There are also two side stretch pockets that are just the right size to hold water bottles.

-Fjallraven are known for the very simple and stylish Kanken, but this backpack is packed full of travel features – The Fjallraven Travel backpack.
+Fjallraven is known for the very simple and stylish Kanken, but this backpack is packed full of travel features – The Fjallraven Travel backpack.
 It is made from recycled polyester and organic cotton, and it is coated for excellent water resistance.
 This backpack is very durable, and you will be able to use it for a really long time.

-The Travel pack features a padded laptop compartment (fits 15” laptops) with additional pockets for your tablet, documents etc. That compartment is all the way in the pack, and it can be fully opened.
+The Travel Pack features a padded laptop compartment (fits 15” laptops) with additional pockets for your tablet, documents, etc. That compartment is all the way in the pack, and it can be fully opened.
 This allows you to get through TSA checkpoints very quickly.